KageKirin/polymer-mdl/README.md

 ## Status

 - Proof of concept WIP
-	- seems to be working!
+	- CSS class are passed and set correctly to the elements
+	- JS-injected elements don't work

 - some layout and navigation elements ported